 We run the husky tours without a snow mobile guiding.
 Maximum group size is 8 persons.
 During the days there are two smaller groups with one guide each.
 On our trails you can still feel the atmosphere of the true wilderness.

-Our weekly program usually starts on Sunday and lasts until Friday morning.
+Our weekly program usually starts on Monday and lasts until Saturday morning.
 It includes 4 day trips with the dogs and 5 nights in a log cabin.
-From 7.1.
-You can extend this tour by a day trip and book the evening flight to Helsinki on Friday evening.

 At the end of November the snow finally stays on the ground and by early December has reached a depth of 40 cm.
 The dogs are looking forward to run on the new tracks.
 Winter has arrived!